picmi-standard/picmi/Docs/source/developer/design_principles.rst

 For simplicity **strong typing** is used, i.e. variables are checked against a finite list of type specifications.
-However, this finite list of type specifications is kept **permissive**, including (1) general types (e.g. iterable instead of “list”), and (2) common library types (e.g. numpy types).
+However, this finite list of type specifications is kept **permissive**, including (1) general types (e.g. iterable instead of "list"), and (2) common library types (e.g. numpy types).

 Identifying Objects